Product Substitutions: 5 rules to follow (2023)

 Submit a Substitution Request Form

+What is it?
 A substitution request form is a written form that is supplied by the contractor for the design professional to review.
 A design professional will often include the form in Division 01, or supply guidelines on how substitutions will be reviewed.
-Most contractors use The Construction Specifications Institute (CSI) fill-in-the-blank substitution request form if the project does not offer a substitution form.
+Most contractors use fill-in-the-blank substitution request form if the project does not offer a substitution form.

 If you’re submitting a product that has not been specified, a substitution request form must be submitted with product documentation to assist the design professionals’ review process.
 The review will determine compliance with what has been specified and the design intent of the project.